fbpx

 Simply put, neurodevelopment pertains to the growth and evolution of the brain’s neural networks, which are instrumental in learning and information processing.

-While every child is unique, and every neurodevelopmental program is customized for the specific person, here some are the systems that are often relevant to clients with dyspraxia:
+Here are some of the systems that are often relevant to clients with dyspraxia:

-• Proprioception: This sense refers to our ability to perceive the location and movement of our body parts, even without visual confirmation or physical contact with external objects.
-It’s responsible for our awareness of the relative positions of different parts of our body and the level of effort we use in our movements.
+• Proprioception: This sense refers to our ability to perceive the location of our body parts, even without visual confirmation or physical contact with external objects.
 Essentially, proprioception is about understanding the spatial relationship between our body and the surrounding environment.
-Interestingly, proprioception seems to influence our perception of the placement of objects and the arrangement of elements within a picture.
-While most people can instinctively sense the position of their body parts at all times, certain individuals may exhibit poor proprioception, leading to difficulties in this area.
-A strong sense of proprioception is important for math, organization of belongings and thoughts, and even the correct use of tenses in language.
+A strong sense of proprioception is important for math, organization of belongings and thoughts, and even the correct use of tenses and prepositions in language.
+An inefficient sense of body-in-space may be involved in challenges with sleep, with general orientation as well as with sentence structure.

 Neuroplasticity